-The Buchans Property was acquired on July 30, 2018 (see Note 6) and is comprised of 1,349 staked claims.
+The Buchans Property was acquired on July 30, 2018 (see Note 7).

 Canstar owns 100% interest in the property through Canstar's wholly owned subsidiary, Adventus Newfoundland Corporation ("Adventus NFLD"), subject to a 2% NSR royalty.
 In consideration for the acquisition of Adventus NFLD, the Company issued 17,336,339 common shares valued at \$0.30.